Updated on January 28th, 2019

 Implications of Big Data Technology

 The software technology that makes sense of our data will continue to improve, boosted by the growing amount of data and faster hardware.
 We are already seeing speech and image recognition systems that rival humans in certain tasks.
-In another 25 years, it is inevitable that there will be widespread use of systems that can easily combine our data from disparate sources and infer rather surprising things.
-Our most intimate data, controlled by those whose interests are not aligned with ours, coupled with much more powerful analysis programs, could lead to mass discrimination, suppression, and general loss of freedom.
+In another 30 years, it is inevitable that there will be widespread use of systems that can easily combine our data from disparate sources and infer rather surprising things.
+Our most intimate data, controlled by those whose interests are not aligned with ours, coupled with much more powerful analysis programs, could lead to mass discrimination, suppression, and a general loss of freedom.

 A New Model for Internet Businesses